mohammadshihabudeen/Mini_Game/README.md

 ![Screenshot_1705692148](https://github.com/mohammadshihabudeen/Mini_Game/assets/116706130/5056d970-76dc-4132-93bb-43c457d61be5)
 It should be 1-99 number
 ![Screenshot_1705692211](https://github.com/mohammadshihabudeen/Mini_Game/assets/116706130/d1b4daa9-bd25-4dde-8de5-543fbd0c1c3b)
-sfter game started phone is the opponent it attempt to find your number by generating random numbers
+after game started phone is the opponent it attempt to find your number by generating random numbers
 ![Screenshot_1705692307](https://github.com/mohammadshihabudeen/Mini_Game/assets/116706130/1977e2e5-adef-4a56-b14a-601d165679b0)
 we have to guide the phone to identify number is greater or lesser
 ![Screenshot_1705692369](https://github.com/mohammadshihabudeen/Mini_Game/assets/116706130/555a59ad-e48d-4de0-a6d7-f44b9b734496)